• Home

 I came up with this recipe on a Friday afternoon when my kids’ friends came over to play without warning.
 I needed a quick, impressive dish I could make with what I had.
 Peas that have been frozen?
 Check.
 Potatoes?
 All the time.
 I purchased spring roll wrappers a few weeks ago, but I never used them.
 Everyone was asking for more of what came out of my kitchen.
 The timing is perfect.

-Thirty minutes later, what came out of my kitchen had all the kids and adults hovering around the plate asking for more.
+Thirty minutes later, what came out of my kitchen had all the kids and adults hovering around the plate, asking for more.
 The spiced potato filling is warm and comforting, and the wrapper crisps up nicely whether you fry or bake it.
 The whole thing feels like a special treat, even though it’s simple to make.

 This is the recipe I always use for:

-• Snacks after school when everyone is hungry- Guests who weren’t expected to come
+• Snacks after school, when everyone is hungry—guests who weren’t expected to come

 • Appetizers for parties that really wow people

-Why you can trust this recipe: We at Quick Meals Guide try out every recipe to make sure it really is “quick and easy.”
-We have prepared these samosas numerous times in our kitchen, made adjustments based on feedback, and tested them on extremely busy weeknights.
+Why you can trust this recipe: We at Quick Meals Guide test every recipe to make sure it’s truly” quick and easy.”We have prepared these samosas numerous times in our kitchen, made adjustments based on feedback, and tested them on extremely busy weeknights.
 Fantastic!
 They do work.

 Things You Will Need